TN 30 (11-24)

 NOTE: Our Due Process notice advises beneficiaries that we may have used earnings information based on when paid and advises the beneficiary of the opportunity to provide additional information regarding when the pay was earned.

-2. Hierarchical list of earnings verification sources
+2. Priority list of earnings verification sources

 a.
-Paystubs on file
+Earnings on file

 • Earning posted by a Social Security employee (SSAE)

-• Earnings reported online by a beneficiary or representative payee (MyWR)
+• Earnings reported online by a beneficiary or representative payee (myWR)

-• Earnings reported by the Employment Network (ENI).
+• Earnings reported by the Employment Network (ENI)

-If the employer participates with The Work Number, Verify Advantage or any other SSA-approved wage verification company, and you have a recently signed or attested SSA-821-BK (12 months or less), verify earnings using the third-party payroll provided data.
-For more information on participating wage verification companies, see SI 00820.147.
+If the employer participates with The Work Number or any other SSA-approved wage verification company, verify earnings using the third-party service.
+For a list of SSA-approved wage verification companies, see SI 00820.147.
+A signed or attested SSA-8240 serves as authorization to obtain wages from electronic wage verification companies.
 Generally, you can determine when earnings are earned based on pay period start and end date.
-Use the Pay Distribution Calculator to convert weekly or bi-weekly earnings into monthly totals.
-Record monthly earnings on the eWork Earnings Details screen, and code them as verified by electronic wage verification (EWV).
-If you are unable to determine when earnings were earned or the employer does not use a third-party payroll provider, proceed to next source of earnings.
+Enter the earnings into the eWork pay stub table. eWork will convert earnings into prorated monthly totals on the employer Earnings Detail screen.
+Code as "verified by" EWV.
+If you are unable to determine when earnings were earned or the employer does not use an electronic wage verification company, proceed to the next source of earnings.

-d.
+e.
 Supplemental Security Income (SSI) verified wages

-e.
+f.
 National Directory of New Hires (NDNH)

-f.
-The summary earnings query (SEQY) or detail earnings query (DEQY)

 g.
+Summary earnings query (SEQY) or detail earnings query (DEQY)

+h.
 SSA-L725

-The SSA-L725 is a last resort, and all other sources of earnings verification should be pursued before using it.
+The SSA-L725 is a last resort.
+Pursue all other sources of earnings verification before using it.
 However, if no other source of earnings verification is available, send an SSA-L725 request to the employer.
-Tickle the case for 15 days for field office and 35 days for PC processing.
-If earnings information is received, code monthly earnings on the eWork Earnings Details screen as verified by SSA-L725.
+Tickle the case for 15 days for FO and 35 days for PSC processing.
+If you receive earnings information, code monthly earnings as "verified by" SSA-L725.

 D. Verifying earnings for Initial Claims